ibm-cloud-docs/dl/order-nsp.md

    * For BGP and Connections:
       * Select the IBM cross connect router for the Direct Link connection.
 The number of direct links associated with the account for each router is shown next to the router name.
       * Select a BGP peering subnet for the Direct Link connection.
 There are two choices for BGP subnets.
 If you select **Auto-select IP**, the IPs are assigned from the link local IP range, 169.254.0.0/16.
 If you select **Manual select IP**, you can specify IPs (in CIDR format) from the ranges `169.254.0.0/16`, `192.168.0.0/16`, `10.254.0.0/16` or `172.16.0.0/12`.
       * For BGP ASN, use either the default value of `64999`, or select an ASN from the specified allowed ranges.
+      Allowed ASN ranges are:
+        * For a 2-byte range, enter a value between `1-64495` or default `64999`.
+        * For a 2-byte or 4-byte range, enter a value between `131072-4199999999`.
+        * For a 4-byte range, enter a value between `4201000000-4201064511`.
    * Optionally, select the network connection to be attached to the Direct Link gateway, and then enter a connection name.
 To add multiple network connections to the Direct Link gateway, click **Add connection+**.
 You can create one of the following connections:

       * **Classic Infrastructure** networks allow you to connect to {{site.data.keyword.cloud_notm}} classic resources.
 Only one classic infrastructure connection is allowed per Direct Link gateway.